King From DC: International Community Must Take Urgent Action To Prevent A New Catastrophe In Rafah

 The King and the US president affirmed their commitment to working to reach a sustainable ceasefire in Gaza, stressing the importance of facilitating the delivery of sustainable humanitarian aid to the Strip in light of the dire needs.

-For his part, President Biden thanked His Majesty for Jordan's leading role in aid delivery to Gaza, and commended the Kingdom's efforts in working to achieve peace and stability in the region.
+For his part, President Biden thanked His Majesty for Jordan's leading role in aid delivery to Gaza, and commended the Kingdom's efforts in working to achieve peace and stability in the region, the statement said.

-The King stressed the need to protect civilians in Gaza, reaffirming Jordan's rejection of any attempts to displace Palestinians in the West Bank and Gaza, and any attempts to separate them.
+The King stressed the need to protect civilians in Gaza, reaffirming Jordan's rejection of any attempts to displace Palestinians in the West Bank and Gaza, and any attempts to separate them, the statement said.

 His Majesty highlighted the need to stop extremist settler violence against Palestinians in the West Bank, and end ongoing violations of Muslim and Christian holy sites in Jerusalem.